Daisy Hill railway station: Location and facilities

 The station is staffed.
 Information screens in the booking hall show real-time departure information from both platforms, with electronic displays on the platforms themselves that show the next and following train information and estimated arrival time.
-This is accompanied by automated announcements using Celia Drummond's voice (the same voice as Manchester Victoria, Salford Crescent etc) heard via speakers located both on the platform and in the booking hall.
-The displays were replaced with newer ones with white text on the platforms and a TV-style screen in the station building in November 2022.
+This is accompanied by pre-recorded automated announcements heard via speakers located both on the platform and in the booking hall.
+All information displays at the station were replaced in November 2022.

 Bus-stops that provide connections to much of Westhoughton are just outside the station.
 Daisy Hill village, with its few shops, church and cricket ground is five minutes by foot (turn left outside the station).
-Westhoughton town centre is fifteen minutes (leisurely) walk from the station (turn right) or three or four minutes by bus (service 540 - crossing the road as one leaves the station).
+Westhoughton town centre is twenty minutes (leisurely) walk from the station (turn right) or five to eight minutes by bus (service 516 or 607 - crossing the road as one leaves the station).
 There is no taxi rank, although a pay phone is found in the booking hall with taxi numbers and other local information.
 There are no toilet or refreshment facilities.
 There is a new (2008) car park with 77 places (to the right of the station as one leaves).

-The station's island platform remains totally inaccessible (even with assistance) to wheelchair users, as the only means of access is via a staircase.
+The station's island platform remains totally inaccessible (even with assistance) to wheelchair users, as the only means of access is via a staircase, however works are being carried out at the station for a lift to be installed as part of Northern's Access for All scheme.